makinteract/p5js-vite/README.md

 ## npm scripts

 - `npm run dev` - Starts the development server at port 3000

+Open [http://localhost:3000/](http://localhost:3000/) to view it in your browser.

-- `npm run build` - Builds the application
+- `npm run build` - Builds the application in a `dist` folder
-- `npm run preview` - Serves the build files locally at port 5000
+- `npm run preview` - Serves the build files (`dist` folder) locally at port 5000

+Open [http://localhost:5000/](http://localhost:3000/) to view it in your browser.

+Note that if you do not see anything, you can use instead this other command:

+- `npm run preview --host` - You should then be able to see your files locally at port 5000

 ## A single p5.js sketch